PopcornRoastery/pr-dotcom/source/dcma-policy/index.md

 ---
 title: DCMA Policy
 date: 2017-08-26
-description: This page details Popcorn Roastery's DCMA policy.
+description: This page details DIY Roasters' DCMA policy.
 ---

 __Digital Millenium Copyright Act Notice__

 ### TAKEDOWN POLICY AND PROCEDURES

-Fjellman Management, LLC dba PopcornRoastery.com respects the intellectual property rights of others just as it expects third parties to respect its rights.
+Fjellman Management, LLC dba DIYRoasters.com respects the intellectual property rights of others just as it expects third parties to respect its rights.
 Pursuant to Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c), a copyright owner or their agent may submit a takedown notice to us via our contact information listed below.
 As an internet service provider, we are entitled to claim immunity from said infringement claims pursuant to the “safe harbor” provisions of the DMCA.
 To submit a good faith infringement claim to us, you must submit notice to us that sets forth the following information:

 ### NOTICE OF INFRINGEMENT – CLAIM